How to Practice Case Interviews: Session Structure, Drills, and Mistakes to Avoid

 Best for: Building end-to-end performance, testing communication, simulating interview pressure.

 Use case interview examples and case interview questions for prompt variety across industries and case types.
+If you are preparing for phone and video case interviews, the format shifts slightly and is worth practicing separately.

 2. Solo Drill Sessions